ml5js/ml5-website-v02-docsify/docs/reference/handpose.md

 The ml5.js Handpose model is ported from the [TensorFlow.js Handpose implementation](https://github.com/tensorflow/tfjs-models/tree/master/handpose).

 ## Getting Started
 Ready to give it a try?
-Feel free to follow our instructions to build your first Handpose project!
+Our demo is here to give you a sneak peek into what Handpose can do!
+Don't hesitate to follow along with our instructions to kickstart your very own Handpose project!

 ### Demo
 [p5 Web Editor](iframes/handpose-keypoints ':include :type=iframe width=100% height=550px')